Startvest/interna/README.md

  ---
 ## What is interna?

-Interna is a solution designed to bridge the gap between students who have undergone internships and students who are looking for internships by giving them a social community where previous interns can share their internship experiences with interested students and guide them through the internship process.
+Interna is a solution designed to provide internship opportunities to every student, equip them with professional tools and provide a community of students who have undergone internships and students who are looking for internships.

 ### Mission